kartonfarkas/api_docs/source/use_cases/keeping_contacts.rst

       }
    }

-Where *ids* are internal IDs,and *errors* contains the error ID and the error message as a key-value pair.
+Where *ids* are internal IDs, and *errors* contains the error ID and the error message as a key-value pair.

 See :doc:`../../suite/contacts/contact_check_internal_ids`.